wp-plugins/image-source-control-isc/readme.txt

 == Instructions ==

+Also have a look at the <a href="http://webgilde.com/en/image-source-control/image-source-control-manual/">image source control manual</a>.

 Find a list of images with missing sources under _Mediathek > Missing sources_

 You can add the image source list to pages or post via the shortcode [isc_list] in your content editor.
-You can use `[isc_list id="123]`to show the list of any post or page.
+You can use `[isc_list id="123]` to show the list of any post or page.

 You can also add the list with the function `isc_list()` within the loop in your template files.
 Use `isc_list( $post_id )` to show the image source list outside the loop.

 You should also check first if the function exists before using it:
 `<?php if( function_exists('isc_list') ) { isc_list(); } ?>`

+You can add a paginated list with ALL attachments and sources to a post or page using the shortcode [isc_list_all].
+Use `[isc_list per_page="25]` to show only a limited number of images per page.

 The plugin searches your post content and thumbnail for images (attachments) and lists them, if you included at least the image source or marked it as your own image.